Social Investment Holdings

 Julius Jackson, Sr. – President

 Mr. Jackson has been president of People Helping Each Other, Inc. since May 2010.
 He has been the company’s key business development person.
 Mr. Jackson became an activist in 1964 as a 17 year old, marching with Dr. King in Saint Augustine, FL.
 As an activist with a vision, Mr. Jackson has parlayed the benefits of a non-profit enterprise with the free market philosophy of a for-profit business.
 His activism led to his co-founding of Ryan Millennium Group Inc. in November of 2014.
 Ryan Millennium Group, Inc. has multi-racial ownership and was created to bring about racial harmony in North America and Africa through multiple economic strategies.
-The histories of Millennium Group worldwide, Inc., www.mgroupww.com and Ryan Inc., www.ryanfl.com, were perceived by their owners to be a perfect match for the task, and thus, Ryan Millennium Group, Inc., was formed.
+The histories of Millennium Group worldwide, Inc., External link opens in new tab or windowwww.mgroupww.com and Ryan Inc., External link opens in new tab or windowwww.ryanfl.com, were perceived by their owners to be a perfect match for the task, and thus, Ryan Millennium Group, Inc., was formed.
 Most recently, Mr. Jackson encouraged a group of like-minded individuals to establish a new business, Social Investment Holdings, Inc., to capitalize on one of the newest tools for helping small businesses from the Securities and Exchange Commission, Regulation A.

 Mr. Jackson’s professional career began at General Motors Corporation in 1968 as assistant to the plant chemist for two years.
 Between 1971 and 1974, he served with the Metro Dade Police department.
 He earned a degree in criminal justice administration at Florida International University.
 After the police department, he worked in the county manager’s office.
 Mr. Jackson left Miami-Dade County in 1976 to join a private Washington D.C. consulting firm, providing technical support to Florida, Mississippi and Alabama, under a contract with the National Institute on Drug Abuse.
 Thereafter, Mr. Jackson founded a consulting firm that ultimately had offices in London, Kinshasa, Zaire, Washington D.C., New Haven (Connecticut), and Miami, FL.
 The firm procured national and international contracts with various U.S. government agencies, including the National Institute on Drug Abuse and the Department of Defense.
 He managed the development of more than 10 training courses and course revisions published by the U.S. Government Printing Office (GPO).
 From 1985 to 1989, Mr. Jackson served on the Miami-Dade County Housing Finance Authority, with an emphasis on financing affordable housing.
 He left the authority and ultimately built housing for agencies as well as his own account.
 Mr. Jackson has developed sub-divisions in Atlanta, Georgia, and Miami, FL.
 Mr. Jackson’s International exposure led him to conduct housing development and business development workshops, to assist black businesses in South Africa in planning for collaboration to expand their capacity.
 He was engaged by the archbishop of Cape Town to bring blacks in America to sub-Saharan Africa, to join forces and mutually benefit from the combined intellectual property and natural resource assets possessed by the two groups.
 This led to the establishment of the “Winds of Change” initiative, launched in 2012 in Addis Ababa at the World Economic Forum.
 He created a solar water heater project to reduce the consumption of electricity in South Africa, a country currently experiencing a shortage of electricity.
 Today, Mr. Jackson is focused on providing leadership for the establishment of a faith-based economic initiative, Interfaith Americans for a Better America, and Social Investment Holdings, Inc., to support the creation and establishment of businesses majority owned by previously disadvantaged groups and individuals in America, sub-Saharan Africa, and Brazil.